jpeg729/pytorch_bits/README.md

 ## Activations

-* ISRLU - [arxiv:Improving Deep Learning by Inverse Square Root Linear Units (ISRLUs)](https://arxiv.org/abs/1710.09967) An alternative to ELU that is faster to calculate.
+* ISRLU - [arxiv:Improving Deep Learning by Inverse Square Root Linear Units (ISRLUs)](https://arxiv.org/abs/1710.09967) An alternative to ELU that ought to be faster to calculate.
 * ISRU_tanh - from the same paper.
-A proposed alternative to tanh
+A proposed alternative to tanh.
 * ISRU_sigmoid - from the same paper.
-A proposed alternative to sigmoid
+A proposed alternative to sigmoid.

 ## Regularisers